2023 Solar Incentives Guide for Bedford, MA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
-Incentives could include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are handled federally, while others are provided by the state of Massachusetts or your utility company, county or municipality.
+Solar incentives are designed to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
+Incentives can include things like discounts, cash back or monthly utility bill credits.
+Some incentives are handled federally, while others are provided by the state of Massachusetts or by your utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have in place a net metering agreement with your Bedford utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in other places you may get refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you have in place a net metering agreement with your Bedford utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.

-- Rebates: Solar companies may help you claim a rebate, or partial refund of your purchase, for your solar panels.
-States or counties will also offer limited-time rebates at various times.
-If you receive a rebate, that amount will usually come off your total price before tax credits are calculated.
+- Rebates: Your solar installer might help you claim a rebate, or partial refund of your purchase, for your solar system.
+Counties or states will also sometimes offer limited-time rebates.
+The value of a rebate will usually come off your total price before tax credits are calculated.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives may be the first thing that comes to mind.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

-Reaching out to your local Bedford solar panel installer is the best way to understand how the ITC may apply to your situation.
+Contacting your local Bedford solar panel installer is the best way to learn more about how the ITC applies to you.

 More information about the new Inflation Reduction Act can be found here.
-Your local Bedford solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local Bedford solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives